Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

     but might relay careful exploration to the players.
   +DEX (Ranger - Hunter)
 ###### Lines
-  "Some maps are blank for a reason; they’re waiting for people like us to fill them in."
+  "Some maps are blank for a reason; they're waiting for people like us to fill them in."
   "Adventuring solo was simpler.
-Now, I’ve got students relying on me not to get us all killed.
+Now, I've got students relying on me not to get us all killed.
 But hey, you look like you can handle danger."
   "Every scar tells a story, my favorite ones come with treasure at the end.
-But now I’m learning to make sure the next one isn’t on someone I’m responsible for."
+But now I'm learning to make sure the next one isn't on someone I'm responsible for."
   (The Lost Mines of Mithdral)
-  "I can’t risk dragging students into danger, but if you’ve got the courage, I can point you in the right direction."
+  "I can't risk dragging students into danger, but if you've got the courage, I can point you in the right direction."
-  "The Academy insists I prioritize ‘safety protocols.’
-I’m hoping you lot aren’t afraid to bend the rules a little."
+  "The Academy insists I prioritize ‘safety protocols.'
+I'm hoping you lot aren't afraid to bend the rules a little."
   (The Harbingers of the Cold)
   "Pack light, think fast, and never forget: the best adventures are the unplanned ones."
   "Danger lies ahead, no doubt, but fortune favors the bold.
-Just don’t tell my students I said that."
+Just don't tell my students I said that."
   "They said my last map was 'inaccurate.'
 I call it 'artistic interpretation.'
 You coming, or what?"
-  "There’s something thrilling about standing on the edge of the known and staring into the unknown.
-Let’s take a leap, shall we?"
+  "There's something thrilling about standing on the edge of the known and staring into the unknown.
+Let's take a leap, shall we?"
 ###### Quest
-  "Those goblins aren’t just a nuisance—they’re leaving tracks up in the mountains, and I can’t shake the feeling they’re leading to something bigger.
+  "Those goblins aren't just a nuisance—they're leaving tracks up in the mountains, and I can't shake the feeling they're leading to something bigger.
    Trouble like this can snowball, and if it spills down here, we're all in for it.
-I’ve been itching to chart those peaks, but between my responsibilities at the Academy and keeping my students safe, I’m stretched thin.
+I've been itching to chart those peaks, but between my responsibilities at the Academy and keeping my students safe, I'm stretched thin.
-   If you’re willing to follow their trail, I can equip you with the right tools and some insight—just promise me you'll tread carefully."
+   If you're willing to follow their trail, I can equip you with the right tools and some insight—just promise me you'll tread carefully."
   [[thotc_overview]]
-  "There’s something about Zara’s interest in Mithdral that doesn’t sit right with me.
+  "There's something about Zara's interest in Mithdral that doesn't sit right with me.
-   *if the players know she wants more* She claims it’s about understanding history, but.. there’s a gleam in her eye like she’s after something more.
+   *if the players know she wants more* She claims it's about understanding history, but.. there's a gleam in her eye like she's after something more.
-   Those old tunnels are treacherous, and The Stockpile isn’t exactly a safe detour, what with The Thieves' Guild stirring up trouble.
+   Those old tunnels are treacherous, and The Stockpile isn't exactly a safe detour, what with The Thieves' Guild stirring up trouble.
 Still, if someone were careful—methodical—it might be worth a look.
    Just keep your wits about you down there.
-I’ve seen ambition blind even the sharpest minds."
+I've seen ambition blind even the sharpest minds."
   [[tlmofm_overview]]
   [[tsb_overview]]